gchiaramonte/Prime/README.md

 ## Features

-- A serialization system based on symbolic expressions with **SymbolicConverter** and related types.
+- A metaprogramming system based on symbolic expressions with **Symbol** and **SymbolicConverter** types.
+- A generalized serialization system based on the above and related types.
 - A purely functional, publisher-neutral event system with **EventSystem** and related types.
 - The functional-reactive **Observation** arrow and **Chain** monad for said event system.
 - A purely functional dynamic property system called **Xtension**.